AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 **Q: Can I enter dates in other formats such as DD-MM-YYYY?**
 A: No. FinTrack currently requires ISO format `YYYY-MM-DD`.

+**Q: How can I review transactions for a specific month?**
+A: Use the optional month filter on incomes (`list-income d/<YYYY-MM>`).

+**Q: Can categories or descriptions include spaces?**
+A: Yes.
+Everything following a prefix is read until the next prefix, so `c/Office Supplies` and `desc/New laptop bag` both work.

+**Q: Why was my date rejected even though it looks correct?**
+A: Ensure the date is valid on the calendar and in `YYYY-MM-DD` format.

 ## Command Summary

 | Command | Format | Example |